UnoSD/DataflowPipelineBuilder/README.md

 Build TPL Dataflow pipelines using a fluent API and helpful extensions

 # Rationale
 TPL Dataflow is a powerful library, but the code is far less readable without the help of a diagram, this library should help visualize the pipeline in code, too.
-See the last example for the pipeline in code that reseable a diagram.
+See the last example (Simple extensions) for the pipeline in code that reseables a diagram.

 # NuGet
 https://www.nuget.org/packages/DataflowPipelineBuilder